David J. Acer: AIDS diagnosis

 Acer believed he had contracted HIV in 1986 through sexual contact, but did not exhibit any symptoms of AIDS.
 Meanwhile, his practice continued to grow, with him seeing close to 2,000 patients in 1987, clearing about $50,000 that year.
 That was also the year that Acer began to show visible symptoms of AIDS.

 Acer saw Frank Gutierrez, his general practitioner, in September 1987 for treatment of a sore throat.
 Gutierrez, who knew of Acer's lifestyle habits, warned him to practice safe sex.
 Acer then saw an oral surgeon who took a biopsy of the roof of his mouth.
 Rolf Wolfrom diagnosed Acer as having Kaposi's sarcoma, a form of AIDS-related cancer.
-Acer then confessed that he had likely had 150 different sexual partners in the past decade, and had not used a condom during his last sexual experience two months prior.
+Acer, instantly realizing that he was dying, immediately then sobbingly confessed that he had likely had 150 different sexual partners in the past decade, and had not used a condom during his last sexual experience two months prior.
 He began taking AZT and getting treatment at the VA Medical Center for the oral lesions.
 When he returned to Gutierrez in November, Acer informed him that he was practicing safe sex only.

 In December 1987, Acer treated Kimberly Bergalis for two abscessed molars and continued to see other patients, well into 1988.
 With symptoms advancing, Acer's work began to get sloppy, prompting other patients to take notice that he was reusing gloves and other disposable components, not sterilizing instruments, and taking shortcuts that put patient safety in jeopardy.
 Acer also began showing lesions on his skin, prompting him to wear long sleeves and buttoned collars, regardless of the weather.

 By early 1989, Acer's symptoms worsened, with frequent coughing, blurred vision and more lesions appearing on his skin.
 By summer, he had missed so much work that he could no longer keep it a secret and told his family of his illness after being hospitalized with pneumonia.
 Those who inquired about his health were told he had terminal cancer.
 He then put his practice up for sale, later selling it to Ben Emerson, who kept 20 of Acer's patients and the reception room furniture.
 Almost everything else was thrown out.

 In March 1990, Kim Bergalis was diagnosed with AIDS.
 Officials from the CDC office in Atlanta investigated Acer after learning of Bergalis' medical history.
 Acer, by this time, was housebound and receiving care from his parents, who had relocated from Pennsylvania to Florida.
 He told the CDC that since learning he had AIDS, he wore gloves and masks when treating patients.
-The CDC concluded on July 27, 1990 that based on epidemiologic and laboratory findings, it was possible that Acer transmitted the HIV virus from himself to Bergalis.
+The CDC concluded on July 27, 1990, that based on epidemiologic and laboratory findings, it was possible that Acer transmitted the HIV virus from himself to Bergalis.
 Three days before his death, Acer ran an open letter in several newspapers that he had AIDS.